vini-karumuru/QAA/README.md

 - [ ] answers to questions
 - [ ] mapped/unmapped read counts from PS8 script (in a nicely formatted table)

 The three parts of the assignment should be clearly labeled.
-Be sure to title and write a descriptive figure caption for each image/graph/table you present (*Hint* - think about figure captions you've read and discussed in Journal Club).
+Be sure to title and write a descriptive figure caption for each image/graph/table you present.
+> [!TIP]
+> Think about figure captions you've read and discussed in Journal Club.
+Find some good examples to model your captions on.

 The file should be named `QAA_report.pdf`, and it should be a the top level of your repo AND submitted to Canvas.